 My assigned parking lot is full, what should I do?

 If your assigned lot is full, you can park in another permit lot (faculty-staff in faculty-staff lots & students in student lots) with license plate notification to Parking Services office to prevent a citation from being issued.
 EXCEPTION: Lot T and V staff permit holders can park in metered Lot X with license plate call-in notification.
 NOTE: Your parking permit serves as permission to park & does not guarantee a parking spot.
 Lots are first-come, first-served.

 When can I apply for parking?

 The student parking application process for the following academic year starts in early May for enrolled students.
 (Watch MOD for exact date.)
 Student assignments are made on a first-come, first-served basis.
 New students will attend Orientation in the summer; after registering for courses and receiving log in credentials you can purchase a parking permit if space is available.
 When lots are full, a waiting list is created and assignments made from this list as space becomes available.

 Faculty/staff Waitlist signup starts in May and ends Aug.
 1st.
 Lot assignments are made on all Waitlist requests received by Aug.
 1st and based on seniority-of-service at UWSP.
 After lot assignments are processed in early Aug. you will be notified of your lot assignment and can choose to purchase a permit for that lot.
 Your reservation will be passed on to the next senior person on the list if you decide not to purchase a permit.

-I'm enrolled at UWSP for fall semester, do I have to pay the full permit price?
+I'm enrolled at UWSP for fall semester only, do I have to pay the full permit price?

 Academic year permits are available for fall semester, and may be returned at the end of fall term for a 40% refund of purchase price processed to the same method of payment to purchase permit.
 NOTE: Payroll deduction method of payment for permit can not be refunded; pre-tax via payroll.

 I received a permit but no longer need it, what can I do?